-Major Research Project will be compulsory.
+Major Research Project will be compulsory

 Before the end of IV semesters for MBA, the student will be required to submit the final MRP Report in the hard bound form in the number specified by the department.
 All the students are required to give a presentation of his/her work done during the project before the exam panel.
-Major Research Project (MRP) will be of Two (2) credits.
 A panel of examiners will award credits.